-What if a district cannot engage the parent after three good faith attempts?
+What if a district cannot engage the parent in the absence intervention team after three good faith attempts?

 The district must make three good faith efforts to engage the student's parent or guardian as outlined in the district's local policy.
 If the parent is unable to participate in the absence intervention team, the student's parent may appoint a parent designee, such as a relative or other trusted adult.
-If, after three good faith attempts, the district is unable to ensure participation of the parent, the team should develop the student's absence intervention plan without the parent.
+If, after three good faith attempts, the district is unable to ensure participation of the parent or the parent's designee, the team should develop the student's absence intervention plan without the parent.
+Districts have 7 days after the plan's completion to send the plan to the student's parents.